RRemelgado/README_data/rsMove/example_4.md

 <br>

 <p align="justify">
 In this example, we present the functionality of the function <i>dataQuery()</i>.
 This function uses and extends upon the <i>extract()</i> function provided by the <i>raster</i> package by allowing the user to search for data in time.
 This is a predominant issue when connecting movement and remote sensing data.
 Movement data can be collected with a very high temporal resolution (e.g. minutes, hours) while remote sensing data from open-access sensors is available with a daily resolution, at most.
-The function allows for an <b>exact</b> or </b>nearest</b> search.
-So, what are the implications of using each keyword?
-To demonstrate the difference between both keywords, let's consider the following example data.
-It consists of movement data from a White Stork and a MODIS NDVI time series.
+To demonstrate the use of this function, let's consider the following example data.
+It consists of movement data from a White Stork and a interpolated MODIS NDVI time series (see <a href="https://github.com/RRemelgado/README_data/blob/master/rsMove/example_5.md">Point-Based Interpolation</a> for details).
 </p>

 <br>